atorrescogollo/WebServices-Hello-World/README.md

 ### Testing the service

-First of all, Axis2 has to be listening on `http://localhost:8080/axis2/` :
+First of all, Axis2 has to be listening in `http://localhost:8080/axis2/` :

 ![310-Tomcat_WebApp_Manager](images/310-Tomcat_WebApp_Manager.png)